Manchin clarifies: He’d oppose second high court nominee right before presidential election - NewsBreak

 Manchin was outspoken in opposing McConnell’s plan to speed President Donald Trump ’s third Supreme Court nominee, Amy Coney Barrett , through the Senate confirmation process before the 2020 presidential election.

-“Rushing to confirm a Supreme Court nominee weeks before a presidential election has never been done before in the history of our nation and it will only fan the flames of division at a time when our country is deeply divided,” he said at the time.Anxious Democrats want Biden to speed up vetting for Supreme Court pick
+“Rushing to confirm a Supreme Court nominee weeks before a presidential election has never been done before in the history of our nation and it will only fan the flames of division at a time when our country is deeply divided,” he said at the time.Proposed Oklahoma bill would change how rifles are carried in public

 “I cannot support a process that risks further division of the American people at a time when we desperately need to come together.
 I will not vote to confirm Judge Coney Barrett or any Supreme Court nominee before Election Day on November 3rd.
 I urge my Republican friends to slow down, put people before politics, and give their constituents a chance to vote.”